apache/mxnet/docs/api/python/ndarray/sparse.md

 'csr'
 ```

-An `RowSparseNDArray` represents a multi-dimensional, fixed-size array in row sparse format.
+An `RowSparseNDArray` inherits from `NDArray`, and represents a multi-dimensional, fixed-size array in row sparse format.

 ```python
 >>> x = mx.nd.array([[1, 0], [0, 0], [2, 3]])